Your cervical screening test results (previously smear test results) are usually sent to you in a letter.

-If the repeat test shows you still have HPV, you will have a follow-up test called a colposcopy.
-A colposcopy is a more detailed look at your cervix.
-It's similar to having cervical screening.
+If the repeat test shows you still have HPV, you will have a follow-up procedure called a colposcopy.

 Your results show you have a HPV infection and abnormal cells in your cervix.

-You need a follow-up test called a colposcopy
+You need a follow-up procedure called a colposcopy.

-Your GP or nurse will have more detail about your result.
-It’s very important you follow their advice.
+Your GP or nurse will have more information about your result.
+It’s important you follow their advice.

 It is unlikely you have cervical cancer.
 Cervical cancer is a rare outcome of a HPV infection.
 In most case, it takes about 10 to 15 years for cervical cancer to develop.

-HPV can stay dormant (sleeping) in your body for many years before it becomes active.
+HPV can stay dormant (inactive) in your body for many years before it becomes active.
 It may never cause any cell changes.